dapr/proposals/20240917-BR-resiliency-error-code-retries.md

 ```
 The steps to parse the configuration are:
 1. Split the `httpStatusCodes` configuration string `"500,502-504,15,404-405-500,-1,0,"` by the comma character resulting in the following list: `["500", "502-504", "15", "404-405-500", "-1", "0"]` ignoring the empty strings.
-2. For each entry in the list, parse it as a single error code or a range of error codes.
+2. For each entry in the list, parse it as a single status code or a range of status codes.
-3. If the entry is a single error code, add it to the list of error codes to retry.
+3. If the entry is a single status code, add it to the list of status codes to retry.
-4. If the entry is a range of error codes (each field for the relevant HTTP or gRPC error codes), add all the error codes in the range to the list of error codes to retry.
+4. If the entry is a range of status codes (each field for the relevant HTTP or gRPC status codes), add all the status codes in the range to the list of status codes to retry.
 - 500 is **valid** code for HTTP
 - 502-504 **valid** range of codes for HTTP
-- 15 is **invalid** code for HTTP, error logged and entry ignored
+- 15 is **invalid** code for HTTP, error logged and application will fail to start
-- 404-405-500 is **invalid** range contains more than one dash, error logged and entry ignored
+- 404-405-500 is **invalid** range contains more than one dash, error logged and application will fail to start
-- -1 is ignored is **invalid** code for HTTP, error logged and entry ignored
+- -1 is ignored is **invalid** code for HTTP, error logged and application will fail to start
-- 0 is ignored is **invalid** code for HTTP, error logged and entry ignored
+- 0 is ignored is **invalid** code for HTTP, error logged and application will fail to start

 ### Acceptance Criteria